CalvinNg502/HeirDecider/README.md

 - v 1.0: This is the initial launch version of the mod.
 - v 1.1: Updated version that fixes a few edgecase bugs.
 In particular, the mod is now compatible with Crusader Spirit and Heroic Tales civics.
 This version also adds another option to the policy to allow for no preference (vanilla behavior).
+- v 1.1.1: Updated for version 3.8.3.
+Renamed a lot of files in the mod, too.